Iranian National Observatory: Observational facilities

 The INO Lens Array (INOLA) is a multi-lens array constructed by the INO Technology Development Division (TDD) team to study ultralow-surface-brightness systems at visible wavelengths.
 The array is particularly designed to reveal faint structures by greatly reducing scattered light and internal reflections within its optics.
-Some of the scientific goals envisioned for the INOLA include observing faint galaxies, stellar halos and substructures, tidal debris around galaxies, comets and minor bodies in the solar system, light echos, intra-cluster light, variable stars and exoplanetary transits.
+Some of the scientific goals envisioned for the INOLA include observing faint galaxies, stellar halos and substructures, tidal debris around galaxies, comets and minor bodies in the Solar System, light echos, intra-cluster light, variable stars and exoplanetary transits.
 INOLA became operational in 2018 and is now open for proposals.

 To obtain more information about the facility visit here.

 Science with INO

 A vast number of scientific issues in observational astronomy and cosmology can be addressed using a medium-class telescope such as the INO 3.4-m telescope.
 At the same time, as it is designed for a wavelength interval limited to between 325 and 2500 nm, INO340 is an excellent tool for collaborative programs joining other major similar-size and/or larger telescopes as well as space-based telescopes optimized to work at similar or different, even very different, wavelength ranges.

 The study of galaxies and our current understanding of the formation and evolution of the large- and small-scale structures are, to a large extent, based on the observations carried out by mid-size telescopes.
 Even in the era of large and very large telescopes, such observations are still pursued thanks to advances in the instrumentation.
 While there are new frontiers to be explored by very large and extremely large telescopes, there are still numerous details which require further explorations.
 For economic and flexibility reasons there are still demands for 2‐ to 4-m class telescopes.
 These telescopes can complement other observing facilities to address some of the most fundamental questions related to galaxies, such as the evolution of the cosmic web of galaxies, metal production and distribution within and between galaxies, the formation of the present-day Hubble sequence and also understanding our own galaxy.

 For the community of astronomers in Iran, extragalactic astronomy and observational cosmology are new undertakings mostly because of the absence of suitable observing facilities in the past, and thus INO340 will focus on this line of developing research.
 Taking advantage of the location, INO340 is designed to respond to time-critical astronomical events.
 Large programs and surveys are also pursued in instrumentation planning.

+In 2024, using the Iranian National Observatory Lens Array (INOLA), the first ever attempt at exploring the stellar halo of M33 Galaxy using ultra-deep broad-band imaging was conducted and reported.